 Meanwhile, the culture local is reflected in objects that you can buy as souvenirs or gifts.
 The famous doll, the Matryoshka, is probably the most well-known, but other items such as good quality amber and silverware, Kokhlahoma shawls and pashminas and lacquer boxes, are all prized possessions to buy on your trip.

 Hopefully by now you feel ready and informed to visit this vast, fascinating country.
 There is so much to do there, you will never be bored!
-Find out more on our Visit Russia page.
+Find out more on our Visit Russia page and, if you’re a Russian citizen wondering where to visit next, check our Visa Requirements for Russians page.